pronskiy/xdebug-extension/README.md

 - Toggle profiling with a shortcut (default: <kbd>Alt</kbd>+<kbd>V</kbd>) or from the popup menu.
 - Toggle tracing with a shortcut (default: <kbd>Alt</kbd>+<kbd>B</kbd>) or from the popup menu.
 - Click the extension icon to open the popup menu and select a debugging state: Debug, Profile, Trace, or Disable.
-- Clink the "options" link in the popupto configure the IDE key, profile trigger, and trace trigger.
+- Clink the "options" link in the popup to configure the IDE key, profile trigger, and trace trigger.
 Alternatively, right click the extension icon and choose "Options".

 ### Custom shortcuts